sylvainjule/kirby-bouncer/README.md

     query: site.pages # or any query that suits your needs
 ```

-Add a `bouncernav` section in every page you'd like to display the language switcher on:
+Add a `bouncernav` section in every page you'd like to display the page switcher on:

 ```php
 // Anywhere in any blueprint